 Side Effects of Antihistamines

-Ask your health care provider if antihistamines are safe for you or your child, what side effects to watch for, and how they will affect other medicines you or your child take.
+Ask your provider if antihistamines are safe for you or your child, what side effects to watch for, and how antihistamines may affect other medicines you or your child take.

 - Antihistamines are thought to be safe for adults.

-- Most are also safe for children older than 2 years.
+- Most antihistamines are also safe for children over 2 years old.

-- If you are breastfeeding or pregnant, ask your health care provider if antihistamines are safe for you.
+- If you are breastfeeding or pregnant, ask your provider if antihistamines are safe for you.

 - Adults who take antihistamines should know how the medicine affects them before driving or using machinery.